Raclino/theLastAlgoCourse/README.md

     "#,S,#,#,#,#, #, #",
 ]
 We want to go from the starting position S to the exit E.
-We cannot go to wall.
+We cannot go throught wall.
 What are our base case ? :

 1. we are off the map
 2. it's a wall